-In 2019, DGMM issued a new strategy, the Cohesion Strategy and National Action Plan, according to which six thematic areas are to be addressed by DGMM: social cohesion, information, education, health, labour market and social support.
+In 2019, PMM issued a new strategy, the Cohesion Strategy and National Action Plan, according to which six thematic areas are to be addressed: social cohesion, information, education, health, labour market and social support.
 The authorities started work with SGDD-ASAM, MUDEM and community-based organisations on these issues in 2019.
-Most initiatives were suspended in 2020 due to the COVID-19 pandemic.
-Family unity became quite difficult due to the pandemic.
-There was little information on what was concretely achieved in 2020 under the Cohesion Strategy and National Action Plan but a new project was (re)launched in December 2020 to promote inclusive migration management funded by the European Union (EU) and managed jointly by the International Organization for Migration (IOM) and the Turkish Directorate General of Migration Management (DGMM).
+Most initiatives were suspended in 2020 due to COVID-19 and there was little information on what was concretely achieved.
+A new project was (re)launched in December 2020 to promote inclusive migration management funded by the European Union (EU) and managed jointly by the International Organization for Migration (IOM) and the PMM.
 It seeks to build social cohesion and inclusion as migrants and refugees integrate into Turkish society and includes objectives for employment, health, education, social policies, orientation, and social aid.